g0rbe/gorbe.io/content/posts/redmine/install/index.en.md

 ---
 title: "Install Redmine 5 on Debian"
 date: 2024-02-06T04:05:06+01:00
-categories: ["projectmanagement", "productivity", "selfhost", "opensource"]
+tags: ["projectmanagement", "productivity", "selfhost", "opensource"]
 description: "How to Install Redmine 5.1 on Debian 12"
 summary: "How to Install Redmine 5.1 on Debian 12"
 aliases: ["/docs/redmine/install-redmine-5"]